 The Fairfield-Suisun Sewer District Act creates the Fairfield-Suisun Sewer District and grants to the district various powers relating to the treatment and disposal of sewage.
 The current act provides for the election of a board of directors for the district and administrative procedures for the operation of the district.
 Violation of regulations adopted by the board is a misdemeanor.
 This bill would make various administrative changes to the act, including removing the requirement that the district appoint a clerk and changing the posting requirements for regulations.
 Position: Watch Subject: Special District Powers, Special Districts Governance CALAFCO Comments: This bill makes administrative changes to this special act district.
 It also allows for an extension of service pursuant to 56133 (keeping that LAFCo process intact).
 AB 948 (Kalra D) Coyote Valley Conservation Program.
-Current Text: Amended: 6/18/2019 html pdf Introduced: 2/20/2019 Last Amended: 6/18/2019 Status: 7/3/2019-In committee: Hearing postponed by committee.
+Current Text: Enrollment: 9/9/2019 html pdf Introduced: 2/20/2019 Last Amended: 8/12/2019 Status: 9/9/2019-Enrolled and presented to the Governor at 3:30 p.m.
 Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrolled Vetoed Chaptered 1st F louse 2nd House Conc.
-Enroned vetoed Chaptered Summary:
+Enrolled Vetoed Chaptered I 1st H louse 2nd F louse Conc.
+Eiliolleu Veloeu Chaptered Summary:

-Would authorize the Santa Clara Valley Open-Space Authority to establish and administer the Coyote Valley Conservation Program to address resource and recreational goals of the Coyote Valley, as defined.
+Would authorize the authority to establish and administer the Coyote Valley Conservation Program to address resource and recreational goals of the Coyote Valley, as defined.
 The bill would authorize the authority to collaborate with state, regional, and local partners to help achieve specified goals of the program.
 The bill would authorize the authority to, among other things, acquire and dispose of interests and options in real property.
+The bill would require a proponent or party to a certain proposed development project within Coyote Valley to provide notice to the authority of the proposed project, and would authorize the authority to provide analysis of the environmental values and potential impacts of the proposed project.
+The bill would require Coyote Valley to be acknowledged as an area of statewide significance in local planning documents developed or updated on or after January 1, 2020, affecting land use within Coyote Valley.
+To the extent that this bill would impose new duties on local entities, it would impose a state-mandated local program.
+This bill contains other related provisions and other existing laws.
 Attachments:

+CALAFCO Support Letter 06 27 19

+Position: Support

-CALAFCO Support Letter_06_27_19 Position: Support AB 1053 (Dahle R) Fallen Leaf Lake Community Service District.
-Current Text: Amended: 3/25/2019 html pdf Introduced: 2/21/2019 Last Amended: 3/25/2019 Status: 5/22/2019-Referred to Com. on GOV. & F.
+AB 1053 (Dahle R) Fallen Leaf Lake Community Service District.

+Current Text: Amended: 3/25/2019 html pdf

+Introduced: 2/21/2019 Last Amended: 3/25/2019

+Status: 7/12/2019-Failed Deadline pursuant to Rule 61(a)(11).
+(Last location was GOV. & F. on

+5/22/2019)(May be acted upon Jan 2020)

+- 4

-Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrolled Vetoed Chaptered 1st H louse 2nd l House Conc.
-Enronea vetoeu Chaptered Summary:
+Desk Policy Fiscal Floor Desk 2 year Fiscal Floor Conf.
+Enrolled Vetoed Chaptered

+1st ⊦ louse 2nd H louse Conc.
+Enronea vetoed Chaptered

+Summary: